-For many years New Horizon Youth Centre has struggled to find suitable accommodation for young people who come to it for help….
+Shelagh O’Connor, CEO of the homeless charity New Horizon Youth Centre, talks about the struggle to find suitable accommodation for young people who come to it for help….

 Ten years ago we had access to a range of hostels, shelters, and private rented accommodation.
 Nowadays we have one hostel that we rely on to prevent a young vulnerable person sleeping on the street.
 This does not respond in any way to the numbers of homeless young people we see.

 To make matters worse, these days, most of our clients cannot meet the increasingly high thresholds set to gain a space in a Local Authority hostel, despite the fact that many of these clients remain incredibly vulnerable and often ending up sleeping on buses, in derelict buildings, on the streets and even in tents in parks.